dai-anna/DRLvsDLrecommenders/README.md

 ## 💡 Introduction
 Recommendation engines are present in every aspect of our digital lifes today.
 The retail industry in particular heavily depends on efficient algorithms to push the products to relevant customers.
-In this project, we implement and benchmark the performance of two Deep Reinforcement Learning models and one Deep Learning model on two separate datasets in order to better understand the nuances of each system.
+In this project, we implement and benchmark the performance of two Deep Reinforcement Learning (DRL) models and one Deep Learning model (DL) on two separate datasets in order to better understand the nuances of each system.

 ### Deep Reinforcement Models
 #### *Supervised Negative Q-learning (SNQN)*